Host a What If Dinner

-One group that created a dinner to raise funds for What If told us that they invited guests to pick tickets, when they arrived, that assigned them to receive meals corresponding to different income levels.
+One group that created a dinner to raise funds for What If told us that they invited guests to pick tickets when they arrived that assigned them to receive meals corresponding to different income levels.
 Some ended up sitting on the floor with a small bowl of rice and a glass of water; others sat at a table with a small plate of rice and beans; others were invited to sit at a table with a filling meal.
-They then hosted a discussion, in which guests shared about their experiences, and talked about hunger around the world and different ways people are trying to alleviate it.
+After the meal, they led a discussion in which guests shared their experiences eating and also talked about the reality of hunger around the world and the different ways people can help alleviate it.

-One other idea: If you can’t host a gathering at your house, you could create a gathering with your co-workers.
+One other idea: If you can’t host a gathering at your house, what if you created a gathering with your co-workers?
 Everyone at your office could plan to pack lunches from home and eat together one day.
 After telling them about What If?’s work in Haiti, you could invite everyone to donate the equivalent of what they would have spent on eating out, and see if your employer will match all their donations.
 The possibilities are endless!

 - 1 (8 ounce) package dry kidney beans • 4 tablespoons olive oil